Penrith

 Penrith has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 35 projects that could impact the area.
-Key projects include Nepean Hospital Redevelopment, Mayfair Penrith, Penrith Stadium Redevelopment, and Jordan Springs Development.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 35 projects that may impact this region.
+Notable ones include Nepean Hospital Redevelopment, Mayfair Penrith, Penrith Stadium Redevelopment, and Jordan Springs Development.
 The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.